-To many criminals, insurance companies make easy and attractive targets for fraud.
-From single individuals misrepresenting the extent of their losses to large networks perpetrating elaborate schemes, fraud can cost US insurers as much as $80 billion each year.
+To many criminals, insurance companies make easy and attractive targets for fraud - from single individuals misrepresenting the extent of their losses to large networks perpetrating elaborate schemes.
+The FBI estimates that fraud costs insurers as much as $40 billion each year.

 For CNA, the nation's eighth largest commercial lines carrier with annual revenues of more than $9 billion, fighting fraud is mission-critical.
 According to Tim Wolfe, Assistant Vice President of CNA's Special Investigations Unit, elements of fraud may be found in as many as 10 percent of the claims that CNA processes.

 "We train our adjusters to identify the red flags," he says, "but, we reached a point where we understood that we had an opportunity to do a better job in both identifying likely fraud and avoiding the wasted expense of investigating false positives."

 CNA operates in four key segments that are most attractive to fraudsters: commercial property, commercial auto, general liability and workers' compensation.

 At one end, workers’ comp cases include disability and medical claims for fabricated or exaggerated workplace injuries.
 At the other, networks of affiliated providers submit claims for improper, excessive or nonexistent services to rack up thousands of dollars in unearned reimbursements.